 - Co-curricular activities and achievements

-- National test scores (either SAT or ACT is required)
+- National test scores (SAT or ACT test optional for Fall 2021)

 - Relationship to the University

 There is no minimum GPA or test score required for admission to LMU, but admission is selective.
 We look at each candidate’s application for indications of academic achievement, preparation, and potential.

 In addition to academic accomplishments, we are looking for well-rounded students who demonstrate the potential and willingness to become contributing members of our community.
 If that sounds like you, then we look forward to your application!

 Follow the instructions on your application.